RQ23A/Searchapp/README.md

 It's very simple to use, just type
 * g github

-and it will look "github" on google.
+and it will look for "github" on google.

 ![alt tag](http://s21.postimg.org/b12sikndj/Screenshot_from_2015_08_15_14_39_58.png)